apache/helix/README.md

 1. Automatic assignment of resource/partition to nodes
 2. Node failure detection and recovery
-3. Dynamic addition of Resources
+3. Dynamic addition of resources
 4. Dynamic addition of nodes to the cluster
 5. Pluggable distributed state machine to manage the state of a resource via state transitions
 6. Automatic load balancing and throttling of transitions